 Monterosso al Mare

 Monterosso is the biggest and oldest of the Cinque Terre’s villages.
 It is divided into the old and the new village.
 Monterosso al Mare offers the biggest only white-sand beach of the Cinque Terre.
 Because of this, it is the most visited town and its green and orange parasols are probably its most well-known postcard.
-However, since we went off-season, the official beach was closed so it was less crowded than what we expected.
+However, since I went off-season, the official beach was closed so it was less crowded than what I expected.
 Keep in mind that this is a private beach so you will need to pay if you want to enjoy it.

 While visiting, don’t miss the Convento dei Cappuccini.
 It is Monterosso’s most interesting church and convent complex, set on the hill that divides the old town from the newer quarter.
 It offers an incredible panorama on the other villages.
 The striped church, the Chiesa di San Francesco, dates from 1623 and has a painting attributed to Van Dyck (Crocifissione) to the left of the altar.
 Another of Monterosso’s highlights are the Torre San Giovanni and Aurora, remains of the 13 towers that fortified the city.